Configuration

 How is Configuration Merged?

-When adding custom configuration it is important to understand how merge logic is applied.
+When you add a custom configuration, it's important to understand how the merge logic works.

 Objects